Industry 2021 – what can we expect?

 Mobility, remote access and progressive virtualization – this trend will not be reversed by any pandemic, and what’s more, it can even accelerate the processes of digitization of industry.

 Digital Twin – Many world industrial leaders have been creating this type of simulation for several years based on reliably collected data.
 The more data you collect – the more faithful process simulation you will get.
-Thanks to this type of solutions, you can avoid making investment mistakes and detect future trends.
+Thanks to this type of solutions (like Proficy CSense), you can avoid making investment mistakes and detect future trends.
 Solutions of this type would not be able to develop without …

 Cloud computing – outsourcing of computing space reduces costs caused by possible failures and recovery.
 Of course, you can use your own storage spaces and backups, but is it safe to store the backup in one location (the same where the company is located)?
 Good Data Centers offer several data storage locations and more importantly very fast data recovery when needed.
 Cloud computing radically reduces the costs of maintaining your own IT infrastructure and its modernization.